Early help and Safeguarding

 Our prime responsibility is the welfare and well-being of each child in our care.
 We therefore believe we have a duty to the children, their parents, and staff to act swiftly and appropriately in any incident that comes to our attention.
 Sharing information with any relevant agencies such as local authority services for Children’s Social Care, family support, health professionals or the police when the need arises, is of the utmost importance.
 Staff will work with external agencies where needed to bring about the best outcomes for that child.

-- Ensure staff are highly trained to understand the safeguarding and child protection policy and procedures and can identify possible signs of abuse (including the signs known as softer signs of abuse).
-Staff understand what is meant by child protection and are aware of the different ways in which children can be harmed, including by other children (peer on peer) through bullying or discriminatory behaviour.
+• Ensure staff are highly trained to understand the safeguarding and child protection policy and procedures and can identify possible signs of abuse (including the signs known as softer signs of abuse).
+Staff understand what is meant by child protection and are aware of the different ways in which children can be harmed, including by other children (peer on peer) through bullying or discriminatory behavior.

-- Keep the setting safe online, and to use appropriate filters, checks and safeguards, monitoring access always and maintaining safeguards around the use of technology by staff, parents, and visitors in the setting.
+• Keep the setting safe online, and to use appropriate filters, checks and safeguards, monitoring access always and maintaining safeguards around the use of technology by staff, parents, and visitors in the setting.
+See Online Safety Policy

-- Identify changes in staff behaviour and act on these accordingly
+• Identify changes in staff behavior and act on these accordingly

-- Make any child protection referrals in a timely way, sharing relevant information as necessary in line with procedures set out by the Local Borough of Newham.
+• Ensure that information is kept confidential, make any child protection referrals in a timely way, sharing relevant information as necessary in line with procedures set out by the Local Borough of Newham.
+See Data Protection & GDPR Policy

-- Ensure that information is kept confidential and is shared only with those people who need to know to protect the child and act in their best interest.
+• Ensure that information is kept confidential and is shared only with those people who need to know to protect the child and act in their best interest.
+See Data Protection & GDPR Policy

 Designated Safeguarding Lead